Benji Reid: Photography and choreo-photolism

-When his company was left without funds in 2011, Reid’s journey into photography started.
+When his company was left without funds in 2011, Reid's journey into photography started.
 A father of two, he began with a camera he had previously used to document theatre work and employed it to record his younger daughter growing up.
 Reid has stated that “some people came out of the Northern School of Contemporary Dance as dancers, I came out as an artist”; his artistic approach is summarised by the term choreo-photolism, a word he coined to refer to the encounter of photography, choreography, theatre, and storytelling in his work.
 Embracing photography was an act of resistance towards financial instability and the limitations of his everyday life: "Taking pictures became an act of revolution for me.
 It was an act of defiance that I was still going to continue making work without getting funded."
 Up to that point, theatre had been his primary means of expression: as a theatre director, he had always worked with bodies in space, but his challenge in photography has been condensing a story in an image through the use of everyday objects turned into fantastical props.
 Reid's first photography exhibition was A Thousand Words at Contact Theatre in Manchester in October 2016.

 From a love note to his daughter to exploring mental health through surreal portraits and self-portraits, photography for Reid also represents a possibility to celebrate love and fragility challenging stereotypes of Black masculinity.
 Other relevant themes in his production are Black fatherhood, life as an outsider, and mental health.
 Reid refers to his creative work as "part ritual, part photography, and part prayer."

+2023 marked Reid's return to theatre with a work that combines his photographic practice with his previous career in the performing arts.
+Find Your Eyes, a meditation on the creative process, premiered at Manchester Academy in Summer 2023.
+It is a live stage performance incorporating "dance, theatre telling, and photography."
+In the show, Reid stages the private moment of the creation of his photographs and shares memories from his life with a live audience: "Woven into the narration are episodes of Reid's own life.
+He calls what he does 'conflict photography', not images of the battlefield, but the ravages of everyday war, especially that of a Black person in the UK.
+He exposes the conflicts of his own life, to distressing depths of despair: addiction, depression, racism, the social care system.
+But he also shows us creativity, fantasy, collaboration and imagination taking flight."
+Find Your Eyes was also at Internationaal Theater Amsterdam in October 2023, at the 60th edition of the Venice Biennale in July 2024, and at Factory International/Aviva Studios, Manchester, and Sadler's Wells, London, in Spring 2025.
+The show had its Arab World Premiere at NYUAD The Arts Centre, Abu Dhabi, in September 2025.